 Alfred Fernandez Yarrow

-Sir Alfred Fernandez Yarrow, 1st Baronet of Homestead (13th January 1842 - 24th January 1932) was one of the first seven directors of The GSSR from 1885 to 1886.
-He was an industrialist and the father of the Yarrow Shipbuilding dynasty.
-He married Eleanor Cecilia, the daughter of W Goodwin Barnes on the 2nd December 1922.
+He was born on the 13th January 1842 to Edgar Williams Yarrow and Esther (née: Lindo).
+His first marriage was to Minnie Florence Franklin, daughter of Frank Franklin and Theodosia (née Balderson).
+He married again in later life Eleanor Cecilia, the daughter of W Goodwin Barnes on the 2nd December 1922.
 In addition, he was cousin-in-law to both John Maylor and Edmund Sykes Hett and cousin to Thomas Alexander and Frederick John Yarrow.
 See also Graces Guide.

 Frederick John Yarrow